tum-pbs/pbdl-book/physicalloss-discuss.md

 we deploy it into an application.

-In contrast, for the PINN training as described here, we reconstruct a single solution in a known and given space-time time.
+In contrast, for the PINN training as described here, we reconstruct a single solution in a known and given space-time region.
 As such, any samples from this domain follow the same distribution and hence don't really represent test or OOD sampes.
 As the NN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training distribution.
 If we're interested in a different solution, we most likely